Karakin Foundation - Funder Overview

 -

-Preselected Relationships: All funding goes to organizations already known to the trustees or identified through the foundation's own research - there is no pathway for new organizations to initiate contact.
+Preselected Relationships: All funding goes to organisations already known to the trustees or identified through the foundation's own research - there is no pathway for new organisations to initiate contact.

 -